| |

 Instructions

-• Add the vinegar and water to a saucepan and heat on a medium setting until boiling.
-Remove the pan from the heat and add the sugar, salt and lime juice.
+• Add the vinegar and water to a saucepan and bring to a boil over medium heat.

 Top view saucepan with the pickling ingredients for pickled pineapple, in a saucepan and mixed together.
 There is a wooden spoon in the saucepan and a hand is squeezing half a lime to add juice to the pan.

-• Add the diced pineapple, cilantro and jalapeño to a large glass jar or airtight container.
-Pour over the vinegar mixture to fully cover the pineapple.
+• Add the diced pineapple, cilantro, and jalapeno to a large glass jar and pour in enough vinegar mixture to cover the pineapple.

 Top view photo of a glass jar filled with pineapple chunks, chopped cilantro, and diced jalapeno in the jar.
 It is ready for the pickling liquid.